mailmug/php-dlib/README.md

 // $descriptor is 128D array
 ```

-#### chinese whispers
+#### Chinese whispers

 Provides raw access to dlib's `chinese_whispers` function.
-Client need to build and provide edges.
+The client needs to build and provide edges.
 Edges are provided
-as numeric array.
-Each element of this array should also be
-numeric array with 2 elements of long type.
+as a numeric array.
+Each element of this array should also be a numeric array with 2 elements of long type.

-Returned value is also numeric array, containing obtained labels.
+Returned value is also a numeric array, containing obtained labels.

 ```php
 <?php